GBAF Logo

 The flotilla departed from southern Turkey this week before being intercepted on Wednesday.
 Past flotillas - including one carrying Swedish activist Greta Thunberg - were also intercepted by Israel, with participants later deported.

-Turkey's Foreign Minister Hakan Fidan said his country was conducting special flights that would bring Turkish citizens as well as third country participants to Turkey.
+Turkey's Foreign Minister Hakan Fidan said his country was conducting special flights to bring Turkish citizens as well as third country participants to Turkey.
 Those on board the flotilla included citizens of Spain, South Korea and Ireland.

 TAUNTING OF ACTIVISTS COMES AHEAD OF ISRAELI ELECTION

-Ben-Gvir's video showed officers forcing an activist to the ground after she chants "Free, free Palestine".
+Ben-Gvir's video shows officers forcing an activist to the ground after she chants "Free, free Palestine".

 The video also shows dozens of detained activists kneeling in rows with their hands zip-tied behind their backs, in what appears to be an outdoor Israeli port facility.
 In the background, soldiers armed with long guns can be seen patrolling the area from aboard a military vessel.